 What is Structural Unemployment?

 Structural unemployment is a type of unemployment caused by the discrepancy between the skills possessed by the unemployed population and the jobs available in the market.
-Structural unemployment is a long-lasting event that is caused by the fundamental changes in the economy.
+Structural unemployment is a long-lasting event that is caused by fundamental changes in the economy.

 Structural unemployment is a significant problem in economics because of its long-lasting effects and challenges associated with overcoming the issue.
-It can result in the increase in the natural unemployment rate.
+It can result in an increase in the natural unemployment rate.
 However, it is not always an indicator of a recession in an economy because it can be created even during periods of economic growth.

 What causes structural unemployment?

 Structural unemployment is caused by external processes or events that trigger fundamental changes in the economy, including:

 #1 Technological changes